Mohun Bagan's Kibu Vicuna - We are ready to go for the win against Churchill Brothers | Goal.com

 Mohun Bagan has faltered at crucial junctures in the season.
 They lost in the Durand final, drew against East Bengal in the derby and again crashed out in the semi-finals of the Sheikh Kamal Cup in Bangladesh.

-When asked if his team is unable to take pressure, the coach said, "We know we are a big club and the supporter's expectations are very high.
+When asked if his team is unable to deal with pressure, the coach said, "We know we are a big club and the supporter's expectations are very high.
 But we are able to handle the pressure.
-We have practiced well and we are ready to go for the win against Churchill."
+We have practised well and we are ready to go for the win against Churchill."